Plnt/lightning-lizards/README.md

 Hey, SUSE hacker!
 Come and enjoy awesome lightning talks at our Prague office.
 Every month's last Tuesday, 17:00 - 18:00 CET.
 Want to get notified in advance about the speakers and topics?
-Send an email to bkutil at SUSE domain.
+Send an email to jkrupa at SUSE domain.

 ## Next